-The first step is accomplished making use of a new software convolver (also presented in [2]), which allows for the simultaneous convolution of a stereo original signal with two separate stereo IRs: so the whole process is fast and reliable, and the result can immediately be listened, or saved in a new .WAV file.
+The first step is accomplished making use of a new software convolver (also presented in [3]), which allows for the simultaneous convolution of a stereo original signal with two separate stereo IRs: so the whole process is fast and reliable, and the result can immediately be listened, or saved in a new .WAV file.

-The original signals were samples of various kinds of music, digitally transferred from commercial CDs to the hard disk, making use of the "Digital Domain" freeware program (by M. Overtoom) and a Toshiba CD-ROM unit.
-In this way, no re-quantization noise was added to the original sound, as it happens if the analog output of the CD player was sampled again with the audio board.
+The original signals were samples of various kinds of music, digitally transferred from commercial CDs to the hard disk.
 Typically, the sound samples chosen for the tests were long between 30 s and 1 minute.